oemof/tespy/docs/tutorials_examples/tutorial_pygmo_optimization.rst

 Creating your TESPy-Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-It is necessary to use object oriented programing in PyGMO.
-Therefore we create a class PowerPlant which contains our TESPy-Model and a function to return the cycle efficiency.
+It is necessary to use object oriented programming in PyGMO.
+Therefore we create a class :code:`PowerPlant` which contains our TESPy-Model and a function to return the cycle efficiency.

 .. code-block:: python
     from tespy.networks import network
     from tespy.components import (
         turbine, splitter, merge, condenser, pump, sink, source, heat_exchanger_simple, desuperheater, cycle_closer
     )
     from tespy.connections import connection, bus
+    from tespy.tools import logger
+    import logging

+    import numpy as np

+    logger.define_logging(screen_level=logging.ERROR)

     class PowerPlant():
         def __init__(self):